History

 Two board members, Gary Deaton and Elizabeth Taylor, began to have serious conversations about closing it permanently.
 In fact, they began to take offers to sell the house.

-But through her time in prayer, Elizabeth firmly believes that the Lord wasn’t finished with them or the house yet.
-So they faithfully decided to wait to see what the Lord had in store.
-Little did they know, a man named Nathan Young and his wife were praying in Pennsylvania for the Lord to show them His plans for their lives.
+Through her time in prayer, Elizabeth firmly believed that the Lord wasn’t finished with them or the house yet.
+They faithfully decided to wait and see what the Lord had in store.
+Little did they know, a man named Nathan Young and his wife Susan were praying in Pennsylvania for the Lord to show them His plans for their lives.

-In 1992, Nathan, Susan, and their two young children moved into the home with the goal of restoring the almost-condemned house into a home for not only their family but also whomsoever the Lord chose to bring through their doors.
-Over the past 25 years, the Lord has brought more than 3,700 women and their children to The Care Center to seek a refuge from their situations and provide hope and a path to their future.
+In 1992, Nathan, Susan, and their two young children moved into the home with the goal of restoring the almost-condemned house into a home for not only their family but also whoever the Lord chose to bring through their doors.
+Over the past 30 years, the Lord has brought more than 4,000 women and their children to The Care Center to seek refuge from their situations and provide hope and a path to their future.